Skip to content

 Order By (OB)

-As the name suggests, these groups are used to order by specific columns or, in the case of a "compounded" field, on substring of the field.
+As the name suggests, these groups are used to order by specific columns or, in the case of "composite" fields, by a substring of the field.

 Media (MD)